-In line with these problems, ideas and guidance are needed for the community to manage unproductive land into productive land to improve the community's economy during the COVID-19 pandemic, improve health degrees through the cultivation of organic medicinal plants, and build and introduce village-based ecotourism opportunities under the name "Organic Herbal Tourism Village."
+In line w10 these problems, ideas and guidance are needed for the community to manage unproductive land into productive land to improve the community's economy during the COVID-19 pandemic, improve health degrees through the cultivation of organic medicinal plants, and build and introduce village-based ecotourism opportunities under the name "Organic Herbal Tourism Village."
 Activities to increase public knowledge and understanding related to the cultivation and post-harvest processing of organic herbal medicinal plants through workshops with service participants.
 Improving skills and practices is carried out by cultivating directly and starting from the seedling process to crop management.
-With this mentoring activity, the community understands the cultivation of organic herbal medicinal plants with an intercropping model starting from the process of land preparation, seeding, and post-harvest management.
-In addition, the community is expected to be able to manage, process, use, and recognize the benefits of organic herbal medicinal plants that are cultivated to be converted into herbal medicines to improve public health.
-The benefits of this mentoring program are introducing the cultivation system of organic herbal medicinal plants, procedures for use and processing, and the benefits of each ingredient.
+With this mentoring activity, the community understands the cultivation of organic herbal medicinal plants with an intercopping model starting from the process of land preparation, seeding, and post-harvest management.
+In addition, the community is expected to be able to manage, process, use, and recognize the benefits of organic herbal medicinal plants that are cultivated to be converted into herbal medicinal plants, procedures for use and processing, and the benefits of each ingredient.
 Through this program, in the future, Penatih Village will be used as a pilot village to cultivate organic herbal medicinal plants packaged in village-based ecotourism to attract tourists and improve the economy.